helenjgardner/tnw_frontend/README.md

 # TR Bee's Taste Not Waste Application - Frontend

 This is the front end of a Todo Application, built throughout the [Tech Returners](https://techreturners.com) Your Journey Into Tech course.
-It integrates with a backend, available [here](https:).
+It integrates with a backend, available [here](https://github.com/TR-Bees/tnw_backend).

-The hosted version of the application is available here: [https:/](https:///).
+The hosted version of the application is available here: [https://tr-bees.github.io/tnw_frontend/](https://tr-bees.github.io/tnw_frontend/).

 ### Technology Used